The Naked Eye (1998 film): Plot

 The next morning Begoña wakes up in her bed with Daniel next to her.
 Drunk as she was, she does not remember what had happened.
 They had sex, he tells her, and it was wild.
 Young, rich and without any real occupation, Daniel starts to pursue Begoña relentlessly, but, although she is flattered, she ignores him.
 He is far from her only love interest.
 Besides Daniel and Elio, there is Ramón, Begoña’s coworker and sometimes lover.
 She is tired of him and rebuffs his advances coldly.
 Only Ignacio, an older painter, seems to hold her interest.
 Old enough to be her father, Begoña has been Ignacio’s lover for many years.
-Although Daniel has followed her to Ignacio’s house, he is not deterred in his interest for Begoña.
+Although Daniel has followed her to Ignacio’s house, he is not deterred in his interest in Begoña.